July 15, 2005

 The caste system in India is another touchy issue.
 Supposedly nonexistent in high tech, the caste system, like any legacy form of prejudice, is difficult to eradicate.
 "In India's caste system, you're not really allowed to talk about somebody who is in a higher caste," says Bill Greenblatt, president of Sterling Testing Systems Inc., a provider of outsourced pre-employment background screening and checking.
 "That extends to references."

 Other practices also can throw a wrench into the background search process.
 Some countries, for example, have "diploma mills," churning out fake degrees by the thousands.
 "If you ask me if there is a University of Bombay," Greenblatt says, "it may sound right, but it doesn't mean it's legitimate."
+Return to the story:

 The Background-Check Challenge